qkzk/fm/development.md

   - [ ] test everything
 - [ ] flagged as content

-  - [ ] search flags all files in current dir, merge with regex
   - [ ] remove jump completely ???
   - [x] fuzzy find flags all
   - [x] display metadata of selected file